 CDC ranks Delaware first in the nation for high-dose and long-acting/extended-release opioid prescriptions.

 Delaware continues to prescribe the most opioids over 90 MME and the most long-acting/extended-release opioids in the United States.
-The figures below show high-dose and long-acting/extended-release prescribing trends continue to lead the Delaware.
+The graphs below compare Delaware’s high-dose and long-acting/extended-release prescribing trends to those of the U.S., with Delaware’s rates consistently higher than the nation’s.
 According to the CDC’s Annual Surveillance Report of Drug-Related Risks and Outcomes (2017), opioid prescribing rates, including high-dose and long-acting/extended-release, continue to improve.
 It is critical that we remain steadfast in our focus on decreasing high-dose opioid usage and offer short-term opioid prescriptions.
 If opioids are used, prescribe the lowest effective dose.